jiangweisuc/us-twitter-election-2016-nlp/SampleData/README.md

 # Sample Twitter Data

 Header: lang|text|created_at
-Text file is tab separated...
+Text file is pipe separated...

 Original tweets were collected in json format using [Tweepy Streaming](http://docs.tweepy.org/en/v3.4.0/streaming_how_to.html).